jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 ### Compliance and Enterprise Governance

-For companies in regulated industries like finance or healthcare, compliance isn't just a buzzword—it dictates your entire toolchain.
+For companies in regulated industries like finance or healthcare, compliance isn't just a buzzword - it dictates your entire toolchain.
 This is where the deployment model becomes critical.

 Recent market data shows that on-premise deployments still hold about **65% of the market share** for CI tools.
 This is driven by large enterprises that can't compromise on data privacy and compliance.
 You can dig into more of this data in this [CI tools market report](https://www.mordorintelligence.com/industry-reports/continuous-integration-tools-market).